 The driver picks the workgroup size it thinks as best.
-The driver usually selects the work group size as 64.

 The performance might not be optimal.

 If you want to set the local work size, set the reqd\work\group\size qualifier to kernel functions

 This provides the driver with information at compile time for register use and sizing jobs to fit properly on shader cores.